Books by Tariki Trust Tutors and

 Chisholm RJ Uncovering Mystery in Everyday Life Triarchy Press

-‘The Wisdom of Not Knowing’ by Bob Chisholm and Jeff Harrison
+‘The Wisdom of Not Knowing’ by Bob Chisholm and Jeff Harrison (former tutors)

 “We often find that the state of not-knowing can be a precursor to moments of rich discovery which possess a dynamic, transformative power that exceeds any prior expectation.”
 From the Introduction